-But if you’ve got free time, you can make some extra cash.
+You may not get rich doing surveys for money, but if you’ve got free time, you can make some extra cash.

-How Do Surveys for Money Work?
+Getting Started with Surveys for Money

 “Earn money for online surveys” might sound like one of those too-good-to-be-true opportunities.
 After all, what kind of legitimate business pays people to answer questions over the internet?

 As it turns out, quite a few.
 Companies want to know what consumers think, and online surveys are a quick, cheap, and easy way for them to gather large amounts of data.
 To get this data, businesses contract with survey companies.

 In most cases, participating in an online survey for cash works like this: